getdrunkonmovies-com/teamspeak3_ansible/README.md

 ## Used Software

-- This (set of) playbooks requires geerlingguy.docker [geerlingguy's work](https://github.com/geerlingguy/ansible-role-docker) - tested with version 2.5.1.
+- This (set of) playbooks requires [geerlingguy.docker](https://github.com/geerlingguy/ansible-role-docker) - tested with version 2.5.1.
 - The Dockerfile is from [icedream's docker image repository](https://github.com/icedream/docker-ts3server)

 ## Usage